 We would highly recommend doing this excursion as a tour in Cappadocia, rather than simply renting a quad in town.
 The roads are incredibly confusing and it’s very easy to get lost.
 Take it from two people who did.

 4. Take the Scenic Route to Göreme

-Ahmet will take you to a few scenic overlooks, you’ll stop at a few local spots for Turkish tea and eggs, and finally ending at an old cave church in Göreme.
-He’ll expect a tip at the end so if that’s not your cup of tea just give him a polite but firm “no thank you” when he first approaches you.
+Ahmet will take you to a few scenic overlooks, you’ll stop at a few local spots for Turkish tea and eggs and finally end at an old cave church in Göreme.
+He’ll expect a tip at the end, so if that’s not your cup of tea, just give him a polite but firm “no thank you” when he first approaches you.
 A tip in the range of 20-50 lira should suffice.
-If you enjoy learning a bit about the plants of the area and having a darling local guide then you’ll have a great afternoon with Ahmet.
+If you enjoy learning a bit about the plants of the area and having a darling local guide, then you’ll have a great afternoon with Ahmet.

 5. Visit Uçhisar Castle

 Uçhisar Castle is an absolutely stunning place to watch the sunset in Cappadocia.
 This rock castle towers above the small town of Uçhisar, and there are many interesting cave rooms to explore both inside and around the vicinity.
 After your climb through the castle and to the panoramic lookout at the top, be sure to head around to the side where more great views await.

 Once you have completed your visit to Uchisar Castle, take a stroll around the village with its many cobbled paths, shops, and galleries.
 Some shops have beautiful ceramics, carpets, and antique jewelry.